 Direction is the answer to three questions, asked before engineering writes a line of code.

 Is this a real problem?
-Signal strength: how many customers are reporting it, how much ARR is in play, how many independent sources are pointing at the same thing.
-One loud enterprise customer is not signal.
-Convergence across Pendo, support tickets, and sales calls over multiple quarters is.
+Signal strength: how many customers experience it, how valuable is it if solved, how much ARR is in play, how many independent sources are pointing at the same thing.
+One loud enterprise customer is a single data point.
+Convergence across a broad cross-section of your ICP — from product analytics, support, sales, and customer interviews — is what you are looking for.
+That convergence used to take significant manual effort to establish.

 Is this the right problem for us to solve?
-Strategic alignment: does it fit our current priorities, does it move the metrics that matter, does it create value we can capture.
-A real problem is not automatically a right problem.
+Strategic alignment: does it fit our current strategy, does it move the metrics that matter, does it create value we can capture.
+A real problem is not automatically a right problem for us.

 Are we solving it in a way customers will actually use?
 Validation: tested with something a customer can react to, not a document they have to imagine.
-A PRD is not customer validation.
+This is where many teams are applying AI most directly today — reducing the time from decision to working prototype.

 Most teams get the first question wrong most often.
-They build from a few loud voices or a compelling internal narrative, not from synthesized evidence.
+They build from a few loud voices or a compelling internal narrative instead of synthesizing the available evidence.
 The other two questions don't get properly asked because the first one never got properly answered.

 The intelligence layer

 The highest-leverage intervention in an AI-native product system is not making PMs faster at generating outputs.
-It's making signal synthesis faster and more accurate.
+It is making signal synthesis faster and more accurate, so PMs can build genuine conviction in what they should build.

-In my current role as CPO, I built a system where instead of a PM spending 15 to 20 hours manually pulling threads from multiple tools, an AI system synthesizes signals from product analytics, support queues, sales calls, and customer interviews into a structured brief.
-Not a summary.
-A scored output: opportunities ranked by signal strength — frequency, account breadth, source convergence, revenue weight — and strategic alignment — financial levers, roadmap coherence, product priority.
+In my current role as CPO, we built a system where instead of a PM spending 15 to 20 hours manually pulling together insights from multiple tools, an AI system synthesizes signals from product analytics, support queues, sales calls, and customer interviews into a structured brief: a scored output where opportunities are ranked by signal strength (frequency, account breadth, source convergence, revenue weight) and strategic alignment (financial levers, roadmap coherence, product priority).

 The PM reviews it in 15 minutes on Monday morning and adds their own judgment: which patterns are real, which are noise, what the evidence is missing.
-Their job shifts from "find the signal" to "judge the signal."
+Their job shifts from finding the signal to judging it.
 That is a different role.
 And it is the intervention that changes what gets built.

 The time savings are real: 15 to 20 hours of manual review compressed to 15 minutes.
 But the more important outcome is accuracy.
 PM judgment is applied to the right layer of the problem.
-They are not fighting through raw data to find patterns.
-The patterns come to them, ranked.
-They call the close-calls and add strategic context.
-Everything downstream is better calibrated as a result.
+They are not sifting through raw data to find patterns.
+The patterns come to them, ranked, with real evidence from customers and prospects.
+PMs use that evidence to make decisions, add strategic context, and take their highest-conviction opportunities forward with their teams.

 What unlocks when you fix the intelligence layer

-You can go from synthesized signal to a complete opportunity brief in an hour.
+With this intelligence layer in place, PMs can go from synthesized signal to a complete opportunity brief in an hour.
 The brief comes pre-populated with customer evidence, supporting data, and structured problem framing.
-The PM adds strategic judgment and a clear headline.
 What used to take weeks of research takes an afternoon.

 Where most teams start instead